Policy: Student financial awards

-This policy sets out the principles for the establishment, award and administration of coursework scholarships.
+This policy sets out the principles for the establishment, award, administration and management of student financial awards.

 - align with the strategic directions of the University;

 - meet the academic standards of the University;

 - meet legal requirements and comply with Australian taxation requirements for income tax exemption for the recipient;

 - attract and retain students on the basis of merit and/or access;

 - have transparent eligibility requirements and selection criteria;

 - University student financial awards funded by specific organisational units or external donors are established and managed within the parameters of this policy and the Gifts and Fundraising Policy and associated procedures.